Skip to content

 Pixel Perfect

-In the canvas design, it is possible to position the dashboard size as well as the size and position of all elements pixel perfect.
+In the canvas design, it is possible to position the dashboard size as well as the size and position of all elements pixel-perfectly.
 The emphasis here is on position, as the individual elements in the widgets such as chart bars or texts continue to adapt dynamically based on the data and are only partially controllable.
 However, nowadays pixel perfect dashboards have become a rarity and no longer offer the user a contemporary reporting experience.

 Responsive design

 Responsive design offers less freedom, but the realisation of dashboards is much easier.
 At first glance, it looks very similar to canvas design, but in the background there is a grid layout that scales with the available browser or app area.
-As a result, all widgets placed on the grid also adapt always to the new size.
+As a result, all widgets placed on the grid also adapt to the new size.

 Blog_SAC_CAN_VS_RES_04Responsive layout design